 I am currently working in the analytics team at callstats.io, figuring out how to understand and monitor QoE for WebRTC services.
 WebRTC brings significant challenges to the table when it comes to its QoE, as it comprises a variety of real-time, multi-party, multi-modal applications.
-This is an end-to-end process, from designing suitable quality models to implementing them in production (in Clojure and Java, in the context of a real-time stream processing pipeline).
+This is an end-to-end process, from designing suitable quality models to implementing them in production (in Clojure and Java, in the context of a real-time, large-scale stream processing pipeline).

 In the first half of 2017, I was a Senior Systems Engineer at EXFO, in the NFV team.
 My work revolved around the virtualization of network probes and their associated support infrastructure, and their integration into NFV architectures, notably ETSI NFV MANO.
 There were also performance issues to be addressed, due to moving the probes from specialized hardware to a COTS-based cloud context.